Together with partners, SSE Riga is excited to offer a two-year international Master's programme in Service Design Strategies and Innovation (SDSI).

 Services design is a multidisciplinary and integrative field, therefore the programme aims to combine knowledge, insights, methods and tools from different disciplines - design, business, technology and social sciences.

-The programme offers a unique opportunity to combine academic studies and practise-based service design with companies.
+The programme was launched in 2020/21 and offers a unique opportunity to combine academic studies and practise-based service design with companies.

 SSE Riga Lecturer and PhD Candidate Inga Gleizdāne is SDSI Local Programme Director and coordinates the SDSI course at SSE Riga.